rtang03/fabric-es/deployments/gw-dev-net/README.md

+## Overview

+`gw-dev-net` is the development network, used for docker image building and testing of below packages:

+- auth-server
+- gw-org1
+- gw-org2
+- gw-org3 (To be completed)

 ## PART A: Instructions for building auth-server image

 ### _Step 1: Validate build material for your organization of a given deployment_

-Below example is based on _gw-org-dev-net_ .
-All build material is located at `~/deployments/gw-org-dev-net/build.gw-org[X]`.
+Below example is based on _gw-dev-net_ .
+All build material is located at `~/deployments/gw-dev-net/build.gw-org[X]`.

 - Validate `.env.prod` content, for default environment variables, for gw-org.
 - Validate `.env.auth-server.prod` content, for default environment variables, for auth-server.